Shouko0522/kiota/README.md

 Once they have selected their favorites, the user can then get into contact with the property owner or real estate agent to set up a time and place to view the properties they like.

+Kiota uses many technologies, mainly Ruby on Rails but also Javascript, Active Record database management, Bootstrap and CSS.
+Designed primarily for mobile applications.

 Find kiota here: kiota.xyz